-- Movement is Important.
-Make sure to get out of bed and be up and walking around immediately after your surgery.
+- Movement is Important: Make sure you are up and walking around immediately after surgery.
 When lying down in bed or on the couch, make sure you are moving your legs and ankles.
-Take deep breaths frequently to keep your lungs clear. - Talking.
-Talking should be minimized.
-Excessive talking, laughing, and chewing will cause more swelling and discomfort. - Sleep.
-Sleep on your back with your head elevated about 30-40 degrees (2-3 pillows).
+Take deep breaths frequently to keep your lungs clear. - Talking: Talking should be minimized.
+Excessive talking, laughing, and chewing will cause more swelling and discomfort. - Sleep: Sleep on your back with your head elevated about 30-40 degrees (2-3 pillows).
 Do not sleep on your side.
 Keeping your body more upright will minimize swelling.
-Continue this for one to two weeks. - Dressing.
-You will have a piece of brown tape covering the incision after surgery.
-The tape is to remain in place until your next follow up visit with Dr. Kulak 7 days after surgery.
+Continue this for one to two weeks. - Dressing: You will have a piece of brown tape covering the incision after surgery.
+The tape is to remain in place until your next follow up visit with Dr. Kulak after surgery.